Sateen Jo Aastan: Description

 Entry gateway to the shrine complex.

-Rohri, also known as Sateen Jo Aastan is the resting place for the Seven Female-friends.
+Rohri, also known as Sateen Jo Aastan, is the resting place for the Seven Female-friends.
 According to folklore these female friends resided here.
 These unmarried female-friends veiled themselves from all males, a practice called purdah (the practice of preventing men from seeing women).
-But for the fear of a tyrannical raja resulted in their disappearance, possibly in a cave in the side of a hill.
+Fear of a local tyrannical raja resulted in the seven women's willful disappearance, possibly in a cave in the side of a hill.
 Thus they became satti.
 It is probable that this folklore has its origins in the Hindu ritual of sati, a ritual where widows burnt themselves or were burnt on their dead husband's pyre.

 In reality however, this is the burial place of a ruler from Sukkur, Mir Abu Al-Qasim Namkeen (961 A.H).
 The tomb complex was ordered to be built by him.
 It was constructed in the ochre stone similar to that used in the necropolis of Makli Hill.
 Inscriptions and Quranic verses in the finest Naskh script adorn the walls and interior of these structures.
 Rows of hujras (rooms on the ground floor) were constructed for travellers and students.
 The famous blue tiles of Sindh were used to enhance the aesthetic impact.

-A small mosque on the upper level and the western section is profusely embellished with blue, turquoise and white tile-work.
-Tradition states that when the Mir completed this fine complex, he would retire to it on full moon nights with friends and courtiers and entertain them to music, mangoes, sweets, honey and watermelons.
-The grand remnant of a bygone era is, unfortunately, in a state of ruin though it is a popular resort for picnickers and tourists.
+A small mosque on the upper level and the western section is embellished with blue, turquoise and white tile-work.
+Tradition states that when the Mir completed the complex, he would retire to it on full moon nights with friends and courtiers and entertain them to music, mangoes, sweets, honey and watermelons.
+The remnant of the era is in a state of ruin though it is a popular resort for picnickers and tourists.